-Because some records are quite variable in their nature and uniqueness, it may be determined upon the approval of a Division Manager and the Document Control Administrator that a unique record is treated differently than others in the same record series, provided that the reasoning behind such action is clearly documented.
+Because some records are quite variable in their nature and uniqueness, it may be determined upon the approval of a Division Manager and the Document Control Specialist that a unique record is treated differently than others in the same record series, provided that the reasoning behind such action is clearly documented.

 VII.
-Records Retention Schedule Description
+Record Retention Schedule Description

-The Records Retention Schedule (RRS) is a list of record series that are of legal/ administrative/operational importance to ML&P. The RRS indicates how long those record series are to be kept (the retention period).
+The Record Retention Schedule (RRS) is a list of record series that are of legal/administrative/operational importance to ML&P. The RRS indicates how long those record series are to be kept (the retention period).
 The following provides a further explanation of the RRS:

-- 1. Column 1, Schedule #: The Schedule # is used as a point of reference to match the record listings on the RRS with the database of archived records, to track the proper disposition of each record.
+- 1. In Column I of the RRS, the Schedule # is used as a point of reference to match the record listings on the RRS with the database of archived records, to track the proper disposition of each record.
 The numbers do not represent an agency-wide record/file indexing system. - 2.
-Column 2.
-Record Series Title: The Record Series Title represents broad groups of records.
-For example, the "Payroll-General" record series includes, but is not limited to, timesheets, pay-stubs, leave forms, personnel action forms, etc. Each division is provided with a separate listing of all known record titles that belong to each record series.
+Record Series Title, Column 2 of the RRS, represents broad groups of records.
+For example, "Payroll-General" record series includes, but is not limited to, timesheets, pay-stubs, leave forms, personnel action forms, etc. Each division is provided with a separate listing of all known record titles that belong to each record series.
 If a record is not found on the RRS and it is unclear what record series it may belong to, ask a section supervisor or division manager for guidance first.
-If it cannot be determined at the division level, contact the Document Control Administrator for assistance.
+If it cannot be determined at the division level, contact the Document Control Specialist for assistance.